prashantsmp/Google-Gemini/README.md

 *   **google-generativeai:** For interacting with the Google Gemini API.
 *   **python-dotenv:** For loading environment variables from a `.env` file.
 *   **tempfile:** For creating temporary files.

-## Contributing

-Contributions to this project are welcome!
-If you find any bugs or have suggestions for improvements, please feel free to open an issue or submit a pull request.

-## License

-[Specify the license you want to use, e.g., MIT License]